 Basketball guidelines for substituting players help to eliminate confusion in the game.
 That is because there are only a few limitations, even during stoppages and half time.

-As a rule, the official game scorer wears a striped referee shirt and sits at the scorer's table situated near to the half court.
-Waiting replacements should communicate clearly with the scorers and provide them with their jersey uniform number to allow for adjustments in the score book.
+As a rule, the official game scorer wears a striped referee shirt.
+They sits at the scorer's table situated near to the half court.
+Waiting replacements should communicate clearly with the scorers.
+Subs must provide them with their jersey uniform number to allow for adjustments in the score book.

-There is an exception allowed during the last minute of play in college basketball and when the clock stops after a made basket in the National Basketball Association (NBA).
+There is an exception allowed during the last minute of play.
+It applies in college basketball and when the clock stops after a 'made basket' in the National Basketball Association (NBA).

-A technical foul occurs if players swap and enter the game at any other time.
+Note: A technical foul occurs if players swap and enter the game at any other time.

 For this infraction, high school rules penalize the team by awarding two free throws and possession of the ball to the opposition.

 The opposing team receives two free throws.
 The ball gets put back in play (to the team who had it last) in the college version.
 NBA regulations use similar penalties as college rules.
 But, it awards only one free throw to the opposing team.